Brockwell Lido

 Brockwell Lido is a large lido in Brockwell Park, Herne Hill, London.
 It opened in July 1937, closed in 1990 and after a local campaign was re-opened in 1994.
 Two ex council employees Paddy and Casey took on the running of the Lido for the community.
-Lambeth council gave Paddy & Casey (ex council workers) a peppercorn lease rate from 1994–2001.
+Lambeth council gave Paddy & Casey a peppercorn lease rate from 1994–2001.
 Lambeth gave them a one-year extension in 2002 whilst a public consultation was held to decide on the longer term sustainable future of the Lido.

 History

 Brockwell Lido was designed by Harry Rowbotham and T. L. Smithson in the Moderne style for the London County Council's Parks Department.
 It replaced the Brockwell Park bathing pond and is almost identical in design to the Victoria Park Lido in Hackney.
 It opened in July 1937.

 The lido closed in 1990 due to cost-saving measures by Lambeth Borough Council.
 A Brockwell Lido Users (BLU) group was established in 2001 to lobby for re-opening.
 The lido management was put out for tender and two former council employees won the contract and reopened the lido in 1994.

 Lucy Blakstad's film The Lido was filmed at Brockwell Lido in 1995.

 The lido has been listed Grade II on the National Heritage List for England since July 2003.